realvizu/NsDepCop/doc/DependencyControl.md

 # Dependency Control

-## Why care about code dependencies?
+## Why Care About Code Dependencies?
-"Poor dependency management leads to code that is hard to change, fragile, and non-reusable," [said Uncle Bob](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod).

-Dependency control tools help you to enforce an organizing scheme so your code base doesn't degrade with time into a tangled mess.

-If you want to learn more about dependency management I highly recommend Uncle Bob's [articles](https://docs.google.com/file/d/0BxR1naE0JfyzV2JVbkYwRE5odGM), [books](https://www.amazon.com/Agile-Principles-Patterns-Practices-C/dp/0131857258) and [training videos](https://cleancoders.com/videos/clean-code/solid-principles).
+The number one enemy of a developer is complexity.

+Among the many sources of complexity, lets focus now on the structure of the codebase and its dependencies.
+* To reduce complexity, the primary strategy is to decompose the code into smaller units (e.g., modules) and limit dependencies between them.
+* A codebase with well-defined modules and clear dependency rules is easier to understand, modify, and reuse.
+* However, without a dependency control tool acting as a safeguard, even a well-structured codebase can eventually degrade into a tangled mess.

-## How to control code dependencies?
+## How to Control Code Dependencies?
-Dependency control tools let you describe your intentions about allowed and disallowed dependencies and warn you about dependency violations.
+Dependency control tools allow you to define rules for permitted and prohibited dependencies and alert you to any violations.

-They can work at different levels and on different input formats:
+These tools can operate at various levels and on different input formats:
-* at the physical level (projects, libraries, assemblies), or the logical level (namespaces and types),
+* Physical level: Projects, libraries, assemblies.
+* Logical level: Namespaces, types.
-* on the source code, or on the compiled (binary or intermediary) form.
+* Input formats: Source code, compiled forms (binary or intermediary).

-**This tool checks dependencies at the namespace level, in the source code.**
+**This tool checks dependencies at the namespace level within the source code.**

 It also supports some fine-tuning at the type level (see details below).

-## So what is a namespace dependency?
+## What Is a Namespace Dependency?
-Namespace **A** depends on namespace **B** if any type declared in namespace **A** uses any type declared in namespace **B**.
+Namespace **A** depends on Namespace **B** if any type declared in Namespace **A** uses any type declared in Namespace **B**.

-In the example below **A->B** because type A1 uses types B1, B2, B3, B4, B5.
+In the example below **Namespace A depends on Namespace B** because type A1 uses types B1, B2, B3, B4 and B5.
 ```csharp
 namespace A
 {